 We have worked with dozens of designers over the years, including Baker Interiors, Anthropologie, 505Design, Lair Design, Irvine Company, Wendy Owen, Maker & Moss, and more.
 We have work in several hotels, the Seattle Public Library, The Village at Corte Madera, Clark College, and many other places.

 “Taking over Holmes Wilson Tables has been an honor and incredibly exciting process.
 I perpetually continue to be enamored with concrete and its capacity to combine incredible delicacy with millennial persistence.
 I’m always asking myself: what will this work look like in a hundred years?
 What stories does it tell now, and what will it tell in the future?
 People and things that inspire me include Fernando Laposse, Hakujitu, Obsolete Inc, Cloudy Jongstra, JG Switzer, Anselm Kiefer, Pascal Baudur, roleplaying games and podcasts such as Campaign, and so much more. “

-“Since the inception of Holmes Wilson Tables, I have tried to incorporate my art into the business.
+“Since the inception of Holmes Wilson Tables, I have incorporated my art into the business.
+Now, I am full time fine artist, painter, and sculptor and boundary-breaker as Ivy Stranger at Stranger Worth.
 Antiquity — the wondrous spectacle of aging — is a defining aspect of my art, and it has found itself into my tables as well.
 Many pieces appear aged, full of crackles, while the structural integrity of the concrete is not compromised.
-Those who want pristine, Corian-esque surfaces may find my work disappointing.
 I’m always interested in working with those with adventurous spirits and collaborating with designers.”